lukensmall/pkg_ping/README.md

 It automatically discovers whether you are running a release vs a current or beta snapshot!

 It will precache your dns server by running "dig".
-This way, there is no inconsistency between runs after your dns host is updated.
+This way, there is no inconsistency between runs after your dns cache is updated.

 This program should work on OpenBSD versions 6.4+ (Up to 6.6 as of this writing) and won't compile for earlier versions.

 It uses several commandline options:

+-d causes dig to be skipped.

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.